Metrics Framework Design

 Scaled Histogram Metric

 A histogram metric that allows setting the bucket limit units in one domain, but take measurements in another domain.
-For example, the bucket limits may represent millisecond durations, yet it is more effecient to use execution cycles to take the measurements.
-A scaled histogram converts from the the measurement domain (cycles) to the limit units domain using a scale factor provided at initialization.
+For example, the bucket limits may represent millisecond durations, yet it is more efficient to use execution cycles to take the measurements.
+A scaled histogram converts from the measurement domain (cycles) to the limit units domain using a scale factor provided at initialization.
 All conversions are encapsulated in the scaled histogram class such that no external scaling is required by any consumer such as a sink.

 Configuration